 Every app you add to your store is an additional burden for the website.
 The more apps you install – the more requests are being sent to the server, and, consequently, the more time it will take for your website to be loaded.

 - Run an audit of all the installed apps and sort them.
-Probably, you’ll find that some applications aren’t so necessary.
-So, you can carefully remove them from the store.
+Probably, you’ll find that some applications are used rarely, while some are not used at all and carefully remove them from the store.
 To do this right, learn thoroughly support documentation and uninstall instructions.

 - As for the applications which you find useful and necessary for the website – you can optimize them by merging all the app’s stylesheets into one single file.

 - Keep in your mind the following: even if you disable a particular application, its JS and CSS files are still running, consuming resources and making a website load slower.
 Therefore, consider removing them completely from your store.